HeZhang1994/pygcn/README.md

 ![Graph Convolutional Networks](figure.png)

 Note: There are subtle differences between the TensorFlow implementation in https://github.com/tkipf/gcn and this PyTorch re-implementation.
-This re-implementation serves as a proof of concept and is not intended for reproduction of the results reported in [1].
+This re-implementation serves as a proof of concept and is not intended to reproduce the results reported in [1].

 This implementation makes use of the Cora dataset from [2].